Inner peace begins with me.

 Have you ever woke up and realized that you are in a bad mood?
 You have no one to blame it on.
 You’re just pissed off.
 What’s up with that?
 This is a good example that our mood arises from our inner processes-most especially our thinking.
 It’s likely that a dream caused the mood.
 We can choose when we get out of bed to let ourselves stay in the mood that we have or we can choose to change it.

-So, I encourage you to stop, take a deep breath and go inward when you feel like you are letting others or situations control your mood.
+I encourage you to stop, take a deep breath and go inward when you feel like you are letting people or situations control your mood.
 A peaceful countenance can be yours with practice and with persistence.